Data-Engineer-Camp/modern-elt-demo/README.md

 1. Create a source for the postgresql database `dvdrental`
 2. Create a destination for the Snowflake database
 3. Create a connection between `dvdrental` and `snowflake`
+4. Run the sync job

+## Using snowflake

+1. Log in to your snowflake account
+2. Go to `worksheets` > `+ worksheet`
+3. On the top right, select the role `ACCOUNTADMIN.AIRBYTE_WAREHOUSE`.
+4. On the top left of the worksheet, select `AIRBYTE_DATABASE.AIRBYTE_SCHEMA`
+5. Query one of the synced tables from airbyte e.g. `select * from customer`

 ## Using dbt